ID Scanning in the Last Mile: Operational Considerations

 In last mile ID scanning, speed and accuracy are essential for delivering the optimum experience.
 Any scanning app must work on a multitude of devices and in real-life conditions.

-Documents may be torn or damaged, lighting may be poor or causing glare, and with ongoing social distancing, scanning must work at a distance, and at awkward angles.
+Documents may be torn or damaged, lighting may be poor or causing glare, and scanning must work at a distance, and at awkward angles.
 Any failure causes friction and frustration, resulting in a poor experience and poor engagement.

 Choose a software provider that guarantees high performance scanning in challenging conditions and includes an always up-to-date parser, so no resources or time is wasted building or maintaining the parser.